yshmarov/yshmarov.github.io/_posts/2021-10-10-url-and-link-helpers.md

 ```

 * controller and action params are always present in a request
-* hacky way to see if any OTHER params are present:
+* BAD hacky way to see if any OTHER params are present:
+* better use the above `request.query_parameters.present?`

 ```ruby
 <%=(params.keys - ['controller'] - ['action']).present? %>